 391H Honors Senior Thesis (3).
 A two-semester sequence designed to lead students to the writing of a more substantial seminar paper than is possible in History 394.
-Students spend fall term in History 390H conducting a thorough investigation of the secondary literature on and around a topic which they choose in close consultation with their advisor.
-They proceed in spring term to write students in the department's honors track and S. The capstone in the history major, and highly recommended for those planning this course examines the history of history to pursue graduate studies in history.
+Students spend fall term in History 390H conducting a thorough investigation of the secondary literature on and around a topic that they choose in close consultation with their advisor.
+They proceed in spring term to write a senior thesis upon that topic.
+Required for students in the department's honors track and highly recommended for those planning to pursue graduate studies in history.
 393 Museum Studies (3).